akk014/DES222_RayMinder_ProcessJournal/index.md

 ![](./Images/ModuleTestsUVSensor.png)

 With a look into the documentation of the GUVA-S12SD UV sensor, I found out that the values go from 0 to 4095 and can be converted to the uv index by dividing the voltage by it and muliplying it with 0.1.
 I tested the resulting calculation by going back and forth between the sun and shadow and comparing the values to the uv index declared by the weather forecast.
-// TODO: How to include these two mediums?
 ![](./Images/ModuleTestsUVSensor.mov)
 ![](./Images/ModuleTestsUVSensorOutside.png)